 There have been 5 Teslas that caught fire.
 Not one single injury.

-There was a Tesla that crashed into a tree after going thru a brick wall.
+after going thru a brick wall.
 That car is one of the 5 that caught fire.
 The driver was fine, and got out of the car and watched as emergency personnel handled the fire.

-"...the vehicle impacted a roundabout at 110 mph, shearing off 15 feet of concrete curbwall and tearing off the left front wheel, then smashing through an eight foot tall buttressed concrete wall on the other side of the road and tearing off the right front wheel, before crashing into a tree.
+...the vehicle impacted a roundabout at 110 mph, shearing off 15 feet of concrete curbwall and tearing off the left front wheel, then smashing through an eight foot tall buttressed concrete wall on the other side of the road and tearing off the right front wheel, before crashing into a tree.
 The driver stepped out and walked away with no permanent injuries and a fire, again limited to the front section of the vehicle, started several minutes later." from: Tesla Reveals Details on Last Year s Fiery Model S Wreck in Mexico

 Going 110 mph, hit with enough force to shear off a wheel, then crashing thru a wall and shearing another wheel off, before crashing into a tree.
 The driver walked away??
 I'll take that kind of hazard.